SimonWaldherr/wp-osf-shownotes/readme.txt

 == Upgrade Notice ==

+= 0.5.3 =
+search in shownotes and blogpost content at the same time (many thanks to @RobRoy)

 = 0.5.2 =
 wordpress search is a bit of confusing, so i made a switch to turn the show notes search on and off